-VARIABLE RATE OBLIGATIONS As of March 31, 2007 (\$ millions) Variable Rate Exposure Cap \$6,399 Current Unhedged Variable Rate Obligations \$1,735 Synthetic Variable Rate Swaps \$224 Total Net Variable Rate Exposure \$1,958 Percent of Net Variable Rate Exposure to Debt Outstanding 4.6% Policy Reserve for LIBOR Swaps \$2,088 Total Variable Rate Exposure (with Policy Reserve) \$4,046 Percent of Variable Rate Exposure to Debt Outstanding 9.5%
+VARIABLE RATE OBLIGATIONS As of March 31, 2008 (\$ millions) Variable Rate Exposure Cap \$8,882 Current Unhedged Variable Rate Obligations \$1,644 Synthetic Variable Rate Swaps \$168 Total Net Variable Rate Exposure \$1,812 Percent of Net Variable Rate Exposure to Debt Outstanding 4.1% Policy Reserve for LIBOR Swaps \$2,051 Total Variable Rate Exposure (with Policy Reserve) \$3,864 Percent of Variable Rate Exposure to Debt Outstanding 8.7%

-In addition to the variable rate obligations described above, as of March 31, 2007, about \$2.4 billion in State-supported convertible rate bonds are currently outstanding.
+In addition to the variable rate obligations described above, the State has \$3.1 billion of fixed rate obligations that may convert to variable rate obligations in the future.
+This includes \$2.4 billion in State-supported convertible rate bonds that are currently outstanding.
 These bonds bear a fixed rate until future mandatory tender dates in 2009, 2011, 2012 and 2013 at which time they can convert to either a fixed or variable rate.
 Similar to these convertible bonds, the \$693 million in forward starting synthetic variable rate obligations described above (see "Interest Rate Exchange Agreements") result in the State paying a fixed rate through 2014, and a variable rate between 2014 and 2030.
-Legislation enacted in 2005 amended the State Finance Law to clarify that convertible bonds, synthetic variable obligations that were issued on or before July 1, 2005 and which result in the State paying a fixed rate in a fiscal year do not count under the variable rate cap until the fiscal year in which the State may pay a variable rate.
+Legislation enacted in 2005 amended the State Finance Law to clarify that convertible bonds, synthetic variable obligations and similar obligations that were issued on or before July 1, 2005 and which result in the State paying a fixed rate in a fiscal year do not count under the variable rate cap until the fiscal year in which the State may pay a variable rate.

-2007-08 State Borrowing Plan
+2008-09 State Borrowing Plan